HEALTH AND WELLNESS

 Youth Movement is an after-school and weekend program that features athletic training and the formation of local track & field clubs.
 This is the main advertising/recruiting tool for Youth Movement.

 Track & field training is held year-round and leads to a Bay Area-wide competition with other schools and track clubs during late Winter and early Spring.
-Over 1,000 young people participated in the Youth Movement athletic training program in 2018-2019.
+Over 2,000 young people of all ethnicities and races participated in the Youth Movement athletic training program annually.

 Several cities across the nation have requested technical assistance from 100 Black Men of the Bay Area in replicating our youth health/fitness model.
 The program has been launched in Washington, DC, New Orleans, LA, Louisville, KY, Hampton, VA, and Gulfport, MS. In 2010, Youth Movement was introduced in La Courneuve, France.